ccdxc/sw/docs/apidef.md

 2. Service definitions
 3. Method definitions under the Service

-For a functional example protobuf example please look at sw/utils/apigen/example/service.proto.
-The example specifies a API for a hypothetical bookstore.
+For a functional example protobuf example please look at sw/api/protos/example.proto.
+The example specifies an API definition for a hypothetical bookstore.
 That is used as an example in the following sections.

 ### Message definition
 Messages define the object structure.
-Define a message to define the structure of every unique request or response or an object that needs to be written to the KV store.
-The messages can be annotated with some predefined options.
+A message defines the structure of every unique request or response or an object that needs to be written to the KV store.
+Messages can be annotated with some predefined options.
 A later section lists the supported options.
 Protobuf supports nested structures.
 The snippet below shows a message definition.

     message Publisher {